A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

-The point of the map $\tograph{\cdot}$ is to give an intrinsic representations of (generalized) formulas modulo $\fequ$.
-This is shown in~\cite{SIS}, where the result is stated in terms of \enquote{structures} and \enquote{relation webs}.
+The point of the map $\tograph{\cdot}$ is that it gives an intrinsic representation of (generalized) formulas modulo $\fequ$, as the following property shows.

+\begin{thmC}[{\cite[Theorem~2.2.9]{SIS}}] For any two generalized formulas $A$ and $B$ over some set $X$, we have $A\fequ B$ if and only if $\tograph A$ and $\tograph B$ are isomorphic labeled digraphs.
+If $A$ and $B$ are linear, this can be stated as $A \fequ B \iff \tograph{A}=\tograph{B}$. \end{thmC} In~\cite{SIS}, this property is stated in terms of \enquote{structures} and \enquote{relation webs}.
 The former are just formulas modulo $\fequ$ while the latter are digraphs defined through a quadruple of relations as in Remark~\ref{rem:relweb}.
 Further discussion of relation webs will take place later in this subsection (Definition~\ref{def:relation-web}).
-For now, we give a formulation using our previous definitions.